MerlinsLair/merlin/x/superfluid/README.md

 </br>

-This minting is safe because we strict constrain the permissions of Bank (the module that burns and mints OSMO) to do what it's designed to do.
+This minting is safe because we strict constrain the permissions of Bank (the module that burns and mints MER) to do what it's designed to do.
 The authority is mediated through `mintMerTokensAndDelegate` and `forceUndelegateAndBurnMerTokens` keeper methods called by the `SuperfluidDelegate` and `SuperfluidUndelegate` message handlers for the